 Monitor Cellular Data Usage

-You can see how much data you’ve used by logging into your account with your cellular service provider(s).
+To monitor how much data you’ve used, you can log into your account with your cellular service provider(s).
 We regularly monitor our data usage through the Verizon mobile app and receive an automatic alert when each line has 10% of tethering data remaining.

 Checking our data usage is especially important when we’re getting ready to upload a 6GB video file to our YouTube channel.
-The last thing we want is to hit our mobile hotspot tethering allowance half way through the upload and get throttled to a slower speed where it could take another 10 hours to get the rest of the video uploaded.
+The last thing we want is to hit our mobile hotspot tethering allowance half way through the upload and get throttled to a slower speed where it could take another 10 hours to get the rest of the video uploaded (it’s happened on multiple occasions).

 Boosting Cellular Signal